A time to seek, and a time to lose;

 a time to keep, and a time to cast away.

-The yellowed notes with writing ideas -which have already be used- went to my recycle pile.
+The yellowed notes with writing ideas -which have already be used- must go.

-Greeting cards from our sons, their wives and our grandchildren stayed, though I stored them elsewhere.
+Greeting cards from our sons, their wives and our grandchildren must stay.

 You get the idea, but not all of it.
 I need to go through the same sort of “checklist” when it comes to my calendar as well.
-(Didn’t I write about this the other day?)
+(Didn’t I write about this last week?)
 Some activities, like spending time with my family, are non-negotiable.
 I engage in them whenever and wherever they present themselves.
 Other activities, like cooking and doing the laundry, must stay as well ad infinitum.
 Still others, however, need to be sorted and categorized and ranked.
 I need to determine what I will continue to do and what I will pass on.
+(Didn’t I write that very sentence a few days ago?)

-For the second or tenth or thirtieth time, I tell myself that it’s up to me to determine just how I will use my time.
-I promise myself and you that I won’t address this “time issue” again until I have progress to report…
+For the second or tenth or thirtieth time, I tell myself that it is up to me to determine just how I will use my time.
+I promise myself and you that I won’t address this time issue again until I have progress to report…

 Patient God, once again I ask you to be with me as I decide what to seek and what to lose, what to keep and what to cast away.